What's New?

 CSD Data Update.
 CSD 6.00 – Additional Structures, New Data Fields for Deeper Structural Insights, and Improved Disorder Representation

 CSD 6.00 is a significant advancement with a new format enabling new features and improvements alongside the latest data.
-In this release, suppressed atoms have been replaced with fully calculated disorder models in over 165,000 entries, enabling users to visualize and toggle through the various disorder models.
+In this release, suppressed atoms have been replaced with fully calculated disorder models in over 165,000 entries, allowing users to visualize and toggle through the various disorder models.
 This provides more accurate structural data and, together with previous software features, enables better analysis and understanding of disordered structures:

 - CSD 6.00 contains 1,371,757 entries (1,336,680 structures), with 45% organic and 55% metal-organic structures.